Evangelical Writer Kisses An Old Idea Goodbye

 The religious bestseller by Joshua Harris, who was just 21 when he wrote it, shaped the lives of many young conservative Christians around the world who are now adults.
 Harris has gone public in recent years with his second thoughts about the book, which he is also sharing in a new documentary .

 The Blairs are now in their 30s, living with their three kids in Pennsylvania near Pittsburgh and pastoring a church.
-They told their story to author Harris earlier this year, while he was in the Pittsburgh area filming scenes for the new documentary, I Survived I Kissed Dating Goodbye.
+They told their story to author Harris earlier this year, while he was in the Pittsburgh area filming scenes for the documentary, I Survived I Kissed Dating Goodbye.

 Zack Blair said holding off on sex for all those long years helped them to focus on more important things.